 Bald Head Island Conservancy (BHI) works to educate and inspire visitors to appreciate nature.
 For over 30 years, BHI Conservancy has provided fun activities and programs for all ages.

 Visitors can fish from the beach, take nature tours, kayak, go birding, see reptiles and take turtle walks.
-These activities explore Bald Head Island, Middle and Bluff islands, all located near the Cape Fear River and Atlantic Ocean.
-While roaming, participants learn about local wildlife and conservation efforts.
+These activities explore Bald Head Island, Middle and Bluff islands, all located near Cape Fear River and Atlantic Ocean.
+While roaming, learn about wildlife and conservation.

 Battleship NORTH CAROLINA (Wilmington)